 How extraordinary and beautiful are seashells?!

-They are jewels from the ocean, so many different shapes and colours with varying textures found littered along a shoreline, like a necklace around the sea.
+So many different shapes and colours with varying textures found littered along a shoreline - like a necklace around the sea.

 Collecting pretty shells for decorative use is a pastime that has been enjoyed throughout history.

 I am one of many to enjoy collecting shells: for their beauty, the reminder of a holiday and for feeling connected to the sea.

 This blog was inspired by an amble along a beautiful beach in search of interesting shells to be used in my jewellery.

 (The picture above is a photo I have taken, not a painting - I have been asked if it is the latter.)

 I picked up many shells with perfect small holes in them, something I had always assumed to be the result of erosion – (on reflection, not a logical assumption),

 but after reading a book on the local flora and fauna, I discovered that these shellfish had in fact met with a rather unpleasant end (the details of their demise will be revealed).
 I realised that I took these oceanic treasures for granted and that I actually knew very little about them and so began, what was a long but interesting research project.

 I have collected many shells over the years from New Zealand and Australian shorelines (empty shells).
 Australian shorelines are home to the world's largest variety of shells, some 10's of 1000's of them!
 Not all of them have been documented or possibly even discovered and some are almost too small to see.